Start planning your trip

-The Japanese term "yaku" refers to the bad luck accumulated everyday.
-Find out the years when bad luck tend to occur as well as methods on how to get rid of it!
+The Japanese term "yaku" refers to the bad luck accumulated in our everyday lives.
+Find out the years when this bad luck occurs and traditional methods to rid the body of this superstition!

-The term yaku 厄(やく) in Japanese, refers to hardship due to illness and unlucky events that happen to us in our lives.
-Since times of old, a period in your life where misfortune can easily occur is called yakudoshi in Japanese.
+"Yaku" in Japanese refers to hardships due to illness and unlucky events that happen in our everyday lives.
+A long-standing belief from ancient times, this period in life when misfortunes can easily occur is called "yakudoshi" ("unlucky years").

-Yakudoshi 厄年 (やくどし) means "bad luck year", and indicates a specific age in your life where unlucky things can happen.
-This custom has been passed on for more than 1,200 years.
+Yakudoshi translates to "bad luck year" and indicates a specific age in your life where unlucky things can unfold.
+This superstitious custom has existed for over 1,200 years.

-The yaku (bad luck) you accumulate from your everyday life can be removed at both shrines and temples.
-This religious service, called shinji in Japanese, and has a different name depending on whether it is a shrine (Shinto) or temple (Buddhist).
+The yaku (bad luck) accumulated from daily life is removable from shrines and temples.
+This religious service is called "shinji" and has a different name depending on whether it is a shrine (Shinto) or temple (Buddhist).
 At temples, this service is called yakuyoke, and at shrines it is referred to as yakubarai.

-When you receive yakuyoke or yakubarai, you need to pay a fee referred to as kitouryou in Japanese.
-The fee is determined by the shrine or temple, but the standard price is generally around 5,000 yen per occasion.
+Whether you decide to do yakuyoke or yakubarai, you need to pay a fee called "kitouryou" in Japanese.
+The shrine or temple determines the cost, but the standard price is generally around 5,000 yen per occasion.

 There are many yakuyoke and yakubarai services taking place at the beginning of the year.
 Some people believe starting the new year with a fresh slate requires getting rid of the bad luck amassed over a year.

 However, there is a year-round religious service called "kito" where you can pay for divine protection from either Shinto or Buddhist deities.
 Although no dress code is enforced, entering a shrine or temple will require you to take off your shoes.